angelakberry/beauty_wizard/README.md

 A junction table that resolves the many-to-many relationship between products and ingredients.
 The `sequence` field preserves ingredient order as listed on product labels.

-**ChemicalReports**
+**IngredientHazards**
-Stores regulatory and safety-related reporting data associated with specific ingredients, enabling risk and compliance analysis.
+Stores ingredient-level safety and regulatory information, including hazard scores, documented concerns, regulatory status, and source references.
+This table enables risk scoring and transparency analysis without duplicating product records.

 ---